andrewpbray/course-materials-fall-2019/README.md

 - Hypothesis Testing by other means, cont.
     - Exact probability
     - Normal Distribution
-- Properties of the Normal Distribution
 - **For next time**
     - Read p.
 81 - 102

 ### Wednesday

-- Statistical Errors
+- Properties of the Normal Distribution

 - **For next time**
     - Read p.
 102 - 107, 123 - 134